rvegajr/rzdb-code-gen/README.md

 ## Adding this to the build process

 The app contains a t4 template that is designed to load the assembly and execute the code generation.
-This .tt template will be added to the same path as the data generation path,  so whenever the edmx file is generated,  it should kick off the code generation project.
+Kick off the code generation project by adding a space in the .tt template and pressing Ctl+S (or Save).
 Note that you will need to set the Project Type to "Class Library" instead of console app when you include it in your host project.

 ## Built With